 Valentine’s Day 2021 may look a little different (surprise!), but love always prevails, doesn’t it?
 Retail has held steady during the worst of the coronavirus pandemic, while the holiday itself has evolved in its own way to be more inclusive and creative.
-Digital marketers should adjust messaging to the times, maximize contextual targeting and optimization, commit to a multi-channel approach.
-Read the data plus our 6 recommendations for a successful Valentine’s Day digital marketing approach below.
+Digital marketers should adjust messaging to the times, maximize contextual targeting and optimization, commit to a multi-channel approach, and more.
+Read the data and recommendations for a successful holiday of love below.

 - Age 35-44 had the highest average expected spending in 2020: $358.78